discordjs/guide/guide/interactions/registering-slash-commands.md

 To delete a slash command, simply exclude it from the array that gets passed to `rest.put()`, and run the deploymnent script again to register the "new set of commands".

 Example: Let's delete the `user` command.
-To do so, we simply exclude it from the `commands` array.
+To do so, you simply exclude it from the `commands` array.

 Before:
 ```js:no-line-numbers {4}